Karlous Miller: Other media

 Miller is said to have a passion for music, most notably evident in his battle raps against Chico Bean on Wild 'n Out.
 This would open doors for him to work with numerous musicians such as Gucci Mane, Case, Dem Franchize Boyz, Granddaddy Souf, Big Oomp, Big K.R.I.T, Jermaine Dupri, T.I. and many more.

 In 2015, Miller, D.C.
 Young Fly and later, Chico, started their own podcast, called The 85 South Show, where they speak on various topics, interact with the audience, and freestyle on songs.

 In October 2018, Miller confirmed on the Breakfast Club that he won't appear in the upcoming season of Wild'n Out, and that he had been fired.
 However, he was eventually brought back to the show per fans' requests.

 Influences

 Miller stated his comedic influences consists of Redd Foxx, Bernie Mac, Mo'Nique, Richard Pryor, Eddie Murphy, Cedric the Entertainer and Steve Harvey.
 Miller also attributes his comedic influence to his family and acknowledges them in his boisterous and edgy humor.

 Personal life

 Miller was in a casual relationship with fellow comedian Ashima Franklin.
 They welcomed their son in December 2008.
-Miller co-parents his son with Franklin, despite their relationship ending.
+Miller co-parents his son with Franklin.